ProEarn

 Gift Card Scam

 First of all, gift cards are for gifts, not payments.
 Anyone who demands payment by gift card is probably a scammer.
-If you receive an email from a family member or friend, text message of any kind, a call asking you to pay for something by gift card, think before you gift.
+If you receive an email from a family member or friend, a text message of any kind, or a call asking you to pay for something by gift card, think before you gift.
 Would your friend or family member really request this?
 Gift cards are like giving someone cash.
 Once you give them the gift card numbers and PIN, your money is gone.

 Email Death Threats